How to Become a Nurse Practitioner in Canada: Province-by-Province Guide

 This is the most significant structural shift in Canadian NP regulation in many years.
 Many NP programs across Canada updated their curricula beginning September 2024 to align with the revised entry-level competencies, which emphasize practice across the lifespan and in all settings, moving away from stream-specific preparation toward a comprehensive, generalist model.
 Ontario led this transition first, but the shift is national.
 Quebec NPs and neonatal NPs are exempt and continue under separate processes.

-If you are in an NP program now or starting in 2025 or 2026, check with your program and regulatory college about which exam your cohort will write.
+If you are currently in an NP program, check with your program and regulatory college about which exam your cohort will write.
 The CCRNR website (ccrnr.ca) publishes updates on this transition.

 Province and territory breakdown